bschifferer/dlnd-nn/README.md

-# My Projects - Deep Learning Nanodegree Udacity
+# Projects - Deep Learning Nanodegree Udacity

 Related to the Udacity - Deep Learning Nanodegree participants have to submit projects, which apply the learned content.
 In the first term there were following 5 projects: